Updated on 5/17/2022

 - Outpatient treatments.
 If a person is experiencing severe symptoms and needs intensive intervention and treatment, inpatient care and treatments may be used, as well as hospitalization or emergency care in instances of self-harm.

-In some cases, a psychiatrist may determine that medication is also needed to assist in your treatment plan in addition to talk therapy.
+In some cases, an in-person or online psychiatrist may determine that medication is also needed to assist in your treatment plan in addition to talk therapy.
 While medication does not cure borderline personality disorder, it can relieve its symptoms.
 A doctor may prescribe antidepressants, antipsychotics or antianxiety medications to treat mood swings, depression, anxiety and any mental health disorders that may occur concurrently.

 When to Get Immediate Help